coopergau/portfolio-optimization/README.md

 ### 1. Portfolio Weight Comparisons

+Here we can see that the evenly weights portfolio has an expected return of 23.7% and a risk of 24.6%.
+The optimized minimum risk portfolio has a risk of 17.4% and a return of 29.4%.
+Mathematically, the expected return constraint is treated as an inequality, so cases like this where the minumum risk portfolio actually has a higher expected return than the evenly weighted portfolio can happen.
+Explicitly speaking, the solver found the portfolio with the lowest risk that has an expected return of at least 23.7%.

 <img src="images/even_weights.PNG" width="500" />
 <img src="images/min_risk_weights.PNG" width="500" />

 ### 2. Monte Carlo Simulations

+Next are the Monte Carlo simulations of the two portfolio values.
+Each graph plots a series of random walks using geometric Brownian Motion to simulate portfolio performance over the course of one year.
+These graphs simulate 1,000 scenarios with starting values of $10,000 each but that amount can easily be altered.

+The main take away from these is that the optimized portfolio has a much tighter spread than the evenly weighted portfolio.
+To highight this, the worst performing simulations have been identified on both graphs: The worst of the evenly weights portfolio ends at $5528, while the worst of the minimum risk portfolios ends at $6722.

 <img src="images/even_sim.PNG" width="500" />
 <img src="images/min_risk_sim.PNG" width="500" />

+Graphs of the average of these simulations have also been included.
+The performance of a risk-free asset is depicted by a linear line.
+In this example there is not much difference due to the high number of simulations, but one can notice that the minimum risk portfolio is slightly more "linear".
+These visuals are more interesting in certain extreme examples where a stark difference between the lines can be observed.

 <img src="images/even_avg.PNG" width="500" />
 <img src="images/min_risk_avg.PNG" width="500" />